 Sign up at the Neighbor 2 Neighbor website.

 The Eviction Moratorium has been extended by the CDC until July 30.
 Renters and landlords can both apply for rental assistance grants through the Metro Action Commission (MAC) that can make up as much as 12 months of rental payments in arrears.
 Information is available here.

 Brush pick-up begins July 6 in Area 8 (Green Hills, Hillsboro West End, Belmont Hillsboro, Percy Warner, Devonshire), July 13 in Area 9 (Bellevue, West Meade, Hillwood, White Bridge, Cherokee Park, Richland West End, Sylvan Park, Sylvan Heights, Hadley, Fisk Watkins Park), July 26 in Area 10 (Whites Bend, Charlotte Park, Cockrill Bend, Nations, TSU, College Heights, Germantown, Buena Vista), and August 5 in Area11 (Joelton, Whites Creek, Marrowbone, Scottsboro, Bells Bend, Bordeaux, Haynes Heights, Haynes Manor).
 Download the map and schedule.

 Metro Water Services still needs neighbors to Adopt a Storm Drain.
-Keeping drains clear of sticks, leaves, and trash can help prevent flooding during the big rain events that seem to be happening more and more frequently.
-To adopt a storm drain near you, visit Nashville.gov’s website.
+Keeping drains clear of sticks, leaves, and trash can help prevent flooding during big summer thunderstorms.
+To adopt a storm drain near you, visit the Metro.gov website.